egegl/PDB_Analyzer/README.md

 - `{protein_id}_patches.csv` — per‑patch features
 - Visualizations: `*.png` plots of SASA, roughness, planarity, CX, etc.

-## Experimental Results
+## Results
-Preliminary benchmarking on a diverse set of membrane and soluble proteins demonstrates clear discriminative power of fractal roughness and CX in demarcating surface vs. interface patches, achieving >85% classification accuracy with a simple MLP.
+Preliminary benchmarking on a diverse set of membrane and soluble proteins demonstrates clear discriminative power of fractal roughness and CX in demarcating surface vs. interface patches, achieving >80% classification accuracy with a simple MLP.

-## Future Directions
-- Integrate Graph Neural Networks on residue‐contact graphs for end‑to‑end patch classification.
-- Extend roughness analysis to anisotropic probe scanning.
-- Correlate patch descriptors with functional annotation (e.g., protein–protein interaction hot spots).

-## References
-1. Shrake, A., & Rupley, J. A. (1973).
-Environment and exposure to solvent of protein atoms. _Journal of Molecular Biology_, 79(2), 351–371.
-2. Jolliffe, I. T. (2002).
-Principal Component Analysis. _Springer Series in Statistics_.
-3. Mandelbrot, B. B. (1983).
-The fractal geometry of nature. _W.
-H. Freeman_.
-4. Kingma, D. P., & Ba, J. (2014).
-Adam: A Method for Stochastic Optimization. arXiv:1412.6980.